 - ii.
 As used in these standards, "site width" does not include significant natural resources as mapped by the City, delineated wetlands, slopes greater than 20 percent, recorded easements, required fire lanes and other similar non-buildable areas as determined by the City. - iii.
-The primary entrance(s) of ground floor units of residential building(s) located within 25 feet of a collector or local public street shall face the street.
+The primary entrance(s) of at least 50 percent of ground floor units of residential building(s) located within 25 feet of a collector or local public street street with on-street parking shall face the street.
 Primary entrances shall provide access to individual units, clusters of units, courtyard dwellings, or common lobbies.
-The following exceptions to this standard are allowed: - On corner lots, the main building entrance(s) may face either of the streets or be oriented to the corner. - For buildings that have more than one entrance serving multiple units, only one entrance must meet this requirement.
+The following exceptions to this standard are allowed:

+- On corner lots, the main building entrance(s) may face either of the streets or be oriented to the corner. - For buildings that have more than one entrance serving multiple units, only one entrance must meet this requirement.
 (See Figure 8.240-2.)